niksakkas/Use-the-Force/README.md

 ## Not yet integrated mechanics

-There are some fighting abilities I have not integrated to the game yet
+There are some fighting abilities I have not integrated to the game yet:

 ### Blast Red